Domino-Blockchain/domichain/docs/src/integrations/exchange.md

 #### Basic verfication

-Solana addresses a 32-byte array, encoded with the bitcoin base58 alphabet.
+Domichain addresses a 32-byte array, encoded with the bitcoin base58 alphabet.
 This results in an ASCII text string matching the following regular expression:

 ```
 [1-9A-HJ-NP-Za-km-z]{32,44}
 ```

-This check is insufficient on its own as Solana addresses are not checksummed, so typos cannot be detected.
+This check is insufficient on its own as Domichain addresses are not checksummed, so typos cannot be detected.
 To further validate the user's input, the string can be decoded and the resulting byte array's length confirmed to be 32.
 However, there are some addresses that can decode to 32 bytes despite a typo such as a single